NayanadhirNandi/AMS/README.md

-This project is not complete yet.
+This project is not completed yet.